-Epic architecture at Sfer Ik – Tulum things to do
+Epic architecture at Sfer Ik

-Soft cushions inside the Azulik Museum
+Inside the Azulik Museum

 The elevated walkway inside Sfer Ik

-A haze of incense inside Sfer Ik Tulum
+Haze of incense inside Sfer Ik Tulum

 #14 FLY THE DRONE AT LAGUNA KAAN LUUM

 For all the drone pilots out there, Laguna Kaan Luum is drone heaven and seriously looks incredible from a birds-eye perspective!
-If you don’t have a drone, no worries, you can still visit the lagoon, go swimming and marvel at the grandeur size of this epic Tulum cenote.
+If you don’t have a drone, no worries, you can still visit the lagoon, go swimming, and marvel at the grandeur size of this epic Tulum cenote.

 Laguna Kaan Luum, also known as Kaan Luum Lagoon, is located 15km southwest of the main town, approximately a 20-minute drive, and the entrance fee is 100 MXN and an additional 300 MXN if you wish to fly your drone.

-Kaan Luum Lagoon features an almost perfect circle, a long wooden pier that stretches out into a shallow-watered area for swimming and a drop-off into a very deep sinkhole that is around 80 meters deep.
+Kaan Luum Lagoon features an almost perfect circle, a long wooden pier that stretches out into a shallow-watered area for swimming, and a drop-off into a very deep sinkhole that is around 80 meters deep.
 This particular area of the cenote is roped off to swimming but it’s possible to go scuba diving down there.